betteriot/betteriot-form/ux/README.md

 # IoT Mark Form UX

-A first mockup of the form copy.
+A first version of the form copy.

 ## Opening page:
 The open #iotmark assessment form